 Odd one out or spot my wrong answer

 I haven't done the "odd one out" activity with the decimal system but it is on my radar.
-You may be aware that children with ADHD have emotional levels that are around 1.5-3 years below their peers.
+You may be aware that ADHD children have emotional levels that are around 1.5-3 years below their peers.
 This is not to be confused with their academic ability.
 What it does mean though, is that when you are teaching a child with say a chronological age of 8 they are often operating like a 6 year old in terms of social and emotional behaviours.
 My son who is 5 and 3/4 is operating emotionally around a 4 year old level, this means he loves things that four year olds find fascinating whether it be TV shows or in the case of this "game," humour.

 The "game" is a simple one: I mislabel something and he has to find the mistake, for example, beside the 4000 number card I might place 3 hundreds.
 He loves doing this and rolls on the floor laughing or says "you can't trick me!"
 It gives him a great sense of power too.